 Archaeology reveals a unique vision of our convict past.
 This unit explores the relics of Tasmanian convicts deposited by those 76,000 men, women and children transported as British felons over the 19th century.
 As part of this course, you will participate in an archaeological dig at Picton Station – an 1830s Tasmanian penal quadrangle located in the South Midlands.

-In addition to learning the latest methods for excavating historic convict sites, you will work with TMAG and Port Arthur Historic Site to learn current field and museum techniques to stabilise, catalogue, and exhibit these artefacts as a unique public heritage resource.
-Finally, our student group will collectively design and host a local museum exhibition of our project discoveries as a Public Day Event to share our discoveries with the wider Tasmanian public and state media.
+In addition to gaining practical skills for excavating historic convict sites, you will learn about current field and museum techniques to stabilise, catalogue, and exhibit these artefacts as a unique public heritage resource.
+Finally, our student group will collectively design and host a public museum exhibition of our project discoveries to share with the Tasmanian community.

 |Unit name||Convict Archaeology Field School|